-- Record participant bank details on Research Participant BACs Request Form and submit here.
+- 1) BACs Payment - a.
+Record participant bank details on Research Participant BACs Request Form and submit here.
 The right workflow will automatically be applied to route your form to the relevant approvers.
-(The University complete a weekly payment run (normally initiated on a Thursday to be paid into accounts on the Tuesday).) - > N.B.
-It is essential that no personal details (i.e. bank account details) are held outside of the form.

-B. E-vouchers (in general, only for payments to children aged 16 and under)
+(The University complete a weekly payment run (normally initiated on a Thursday to be paid into accounts on the Tuesday).) - b.
+N.B.
+It is essential that no personal details (i.e. bank account details) are held outside of the form. - 2) eVouchers (in general, only for payments to children aged 16 and under) - a.
+Academic to place order on NUPF for Love2Shop vouchers (please click here for more information). - b.
+It is the buyers responsibility to keep a record of vouchers distributed for audit purposes and any unused vouchers must be returned by contacting the Resources team here.